ecbc0/note-math/item.en/manifold.en.typ

 *Example* #link(<Mobius-strip>)[] Non-orientable

 If the interior of a manifold with boundary is orientable, then the boundary is also orientable.
 Intuitively, the local of boundary has the same interior + the interior is orientable ==> local of boundary has the same orientation ==> the boundary orientation is determined

+#tag("manifold-with-boundary") Manifold with boundaries.
+The coordinates can be the region enclosed by the $n-1$-dimensional hyperplane, and the transformation function need to be able to derives the transformation function in the $n-1$-dimensional subspace.
+Usually use almost everywhere analysis to deal with some singularities